muhlegg/wolf-golf/readme.md

 ## Disclaimer
 Rule sets for "Wolf" vary by group.
 This implementation reflects one consistent, explicitly documented variant.
 Adjust point values or add modes as needed.

-Enjoy the round and may your Super Wolf calls pay off.
+Enjoy the round and may your Tee Wolf calls pay off.